smohadjer/filterlist/README.md

-filterList.js is a vanilla js script with no dependency that can be used to filter any HTML list or group of elements.
-Filter can be set via URL parameters or form elements by adding appropriate data attrbiutes to list items.
+filterList.js allows filtering of any HTML list or group of elements via data attributes.
+Filters can be set or changed via URL parameters, or form elements, or by other scripts.
+The script is written in vanilla JavaScript and has no dependencies.
 For examples see [demo page](https://smohadjer.github.io/filterList/demo/demo.html).

 ### How to use
 - Add script to the bottom of your page before closing body tag and then initialise "FilterList" class: